 From July 1992 to December 1999, he served as the Chief Scientific Advisor to the Prime Minister and Secretary of DRDO.
 In 1998 he developed a low-cost coronary stent known as ‘Kalam-Raju Stent’.
 Kalam served as the 11th President of India from 2002 to 2007.
 Due to his immense popularity, he was called the People’s President.

 Dr. Kalam was bestowed with various awards & honors.
 He got Padma Bhushan in 1981 and Padma Vibhushan in 1990.
 In 1997 he was conferred with India’s highest civilian award, Bharat Ratna.
 He was also conferred with the Degree of Doctorate by 40 Universities.
 His 79th birthday was recognized as ‘World Students Day’.

-He authored several books including Mission India, The luminous Sparks, Wings of Fire, India 2020: A Vision for the new Millennium, Ignited Minds: Unleashing the Power Within India, Target 3 Billion etc.
+He authored several books including Mission India, The luminous Sparks, Wings of Fire (Autobiography), India 2020: A Vision for the new Millennium, Target 3 Billion etc.

 Kalam used to interact with young people & children all over the country and encouraged them with his motivational speeches.
 He died on 27th July 2015 at the age of 83.
 With his death, we lost a visionary leader of our country.
 However, he continues to live in the hearts of Indians.

 Essay on APJ Abdul Kalam: 500 words

 Avul Pakir Jainulabdeen Abdul Kalam, Popularly known as A.P.J.
 Abdul Kalam was born on October 15, 1931 into a Tamil Muslim family in Rameswaram, Tamil Nadu.
 His father, Jainulabudeen, was a boat owner.
 His mother, Ashiamma, Was a Housewife.